Where to see Diego Rivera Murals: Mexico City

 Entry fee is 30 pesos, 5 additional pesos to take photos.

-This museum was created to hold just this one painting: Dream of a Sunday Afternoon in Alameda Park.
+The Diego Rivera Museum was created to hold just this one mural: Dream of a Sunday Afternoon in Alameda Park.

 On the far left is Hernan Cortes, with blood on his hands.
 Frida is in the center, with Diego Rivera painting himself a child sheltered right in front of her.
 There are elegant upper-class women flanking them, with a skeleton figure parodying their very look front and center.
-There’s so much to take in that it’s almost better that there is only one main attraction in this museum and you can focus your attention solely on it.
+There’s so much to take in that it’s almost better that this is the only attraction in the Diego Rivera Museum.
+You can focus your attention solely on it.

 These three museums are all located in the Centro Historico in Mexico City.
-To see all three you’ll spend under 10 dollars and walk away with priceless memories (SO cheesy!).
+To see all three you’ll spend under 10 dollars and have seen most of Diego Rivera’s iconic works in the Mexican Muralism style!

-What are you’re favorite murals in Mexico City that I missed?
+What are your favorite Mexico City Murals that I missed?
 I’d love to see more on future trips!

 Don’t forget to pin it for later